julienroyd/Papernotes/notes/BridgingGapBetweenValueAndPolicyBasedReinforcementLearning/BridgingGapBetweenValueAndPolicyBasedReinforcementLearning.md

-# Bridging the Gap Between Value and Policy Based Reinforcement Learning
+# Bridging the Gap Between Value and Policy Based Reinforcement Learning (PLC)
 #### Nachum, Norouzi, Xu, Schuurmans (2017)

 In this paper,